AJTheDataGuy/kafka_solar_panel_voltage_readings/README.md

 2. [Adafruit-ADS1x15](https://pypi.org/project/Adafruit-ADS1x15/) (for the ADS1115)

+3. [azure-identity](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-python?tabs=azure-cli) (for Azure Key Vault)

+4. [azure-keyvault-secrets](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-python?tabs=azure-cli) (for Azure Key Vault)

-You will also need to add your own Kafka cluster configurations and authentication details to the scripts.
+You will need to ensure that you have set up your Azure Key Vault and local environment variables to connect to Azure Key Vault before using these scripts.
+The Kafka cluster configurations and authentication details depend on being able to communicate with Azure Key Vault.

-In addition, I am using two Kafka Connect connectors provided by Confluent Cloud:
+In addition to the basic Kafka configuration I am also using two Kafka Connect connectors provided by Confluent Cloud:

 1. ElasticSearch Service Sink